MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_10_AzureADAuthenticationForWindowsAndLinuxVM.md

 ## Lab scenario

-The company has decided that Azure Active Directory should be used to login to virtual machines for remote access.
+The company has decided that Microsoft Entra ID should be used to login to virtual machines for remote access.
 This lab will show how this can be setup for Windows and Linux virtual machines.

 #### Estimated time: 30 minutes

-### Exercise 1 - Login to Windows Virtual Machines in Azure with Azure AD
+### Exercise 1 - Login to Windows Virtual Machines in Azure with Microsoft Entra ID

-#### Task 1 - Create a Windows Virtual Machine with Azure AD login enabled
+#### Task 1 - Create a Windows Virtual Machine with Microsoft Entra ID login enabled

 1. Browse to the [https://portal.azure.com](https://portal.azure.com)